 What is Politics?

-There’s never been a better time to study politics.
-Covid 19, Brexit, Scottish Independence, Trump, Boris Johnson and the decimation of the Labour Party under Jeremy Corbyn are just some of the topics that will help to ignite your interest in the subject.
+here’s never been a better time to study politics.
+Boris Johnson, Donal Trump, the aftermath of Covid-19, the upcoming general election and how artificial intelligence may change everything we know about politics. are just some of the topics that will help to ignite your interest in the subject.
 Ultimately, politics is about the winning and using of power in order to govern a society.
 We will examine how this is done and whether politics ‘works’ in the United Kingdom.
 On the course you will also study US Politics and undertake comparisons with the UK.

 Why study this course?

 The course gives you an understanding of how politics works within the United Kingdom.
-You will gain an understand of the different politics institutions, the politics parties and the customs and traditions which are followed within Parliament.
+You will gain an understanding of the different political institutions, the political parties and the customs and traditions which are followed within Parliament.
 You will have the opportunity to visit Parliament, seeing politics in action, and speak to an MP.
 You will also learn about US politics and of how it has similarities and differences with UK politics.
 Finally, you will have the opportunity to take part in a number of debates on a variety of different issues within the class.

 How is the course assessed?

 We teach the Edexcel specification.

 AS: Two examinations at the end of year 12